 - Interoperability and Standardisation

-Interoperability and standardisation are one of the keys to a common European vision for Smart Grids.
-Only if all stakeholders agree on a common European interoperability outline, Europe can become a single market for Smart Grid that is lucrative for Smart Grid technology suppliers and enables sound new business models.
-The Working Group can discuss standards and press for the commercial breakthrough of standards to be applied in the ERA-Net SG+ projects.
+Interoperability and standardisation are one of the keys to a common European vision for smart grids.
+Only if all stakeholders agree on a common European interoperability outline, Europe can become a single market for Smart Grid that is lucrative for smart grid technology suppliers and enables sound new business models.
+The Working Group can discuss standards and press for the commercial breakthrough of standards to be applied in the ERA-Net SES projects.
 Questions that the Working Group tackles are the ever increasing importance of data models, design methodologies and interoperability testing procedures, Smart Grids standardization, the most urgent standardization gaps and the interplay between "de facto” industry standards vs "de jure” international standards.
 Close cooperation with the System Architecture and Implementation Modelling Working Group is foreseen, with particular reference to the European M /490 process and the Smart Grid Architecture Model (SGAM), which is of great relevance for the implementation of interoperable systems.

-The Working Groups are managed and moderated by the Team of the Knowledge Community Management (B.A.U.M., RSE, CIC) which is an integral part of the ERA-Net SES Coordination
+The working groups are managed and moderated by the team of the Knowledge Community Management (B.A.U.M., RSE, CLIC) which is an integral part of the ERA-Net SES Coordination